hwblx/qpr/README.md

 # qpr - Quick PlantUML Renderer

-`qpr` is a lightweight bash script that renders [PlantUML](https://hub.docker.com/r/plantuml/plantuml) diagrams using [Docker](https://www.docker.com/).
+`qpr` is a lightweight POSIX-compliant shell script that renders [PlantUML](https://hub.docker.com/r/plantuml/plantuml) diagrams using [Docker](https://www.docker.com/).
 It simplifies the process of generating SVG or PNG diagrams from the terminal without requiring a local Java or PlantUML installation.
 Diagrams can also be displayed directly in graphics-capable terminals (currently supporting [Kitty](https://github.com/kovidgoyal/kitty)).

 ## Features

+- **POSIX Compliant**: Compatible with `bash`, `dash`, and `zsh`.
 - **Docker-powered**: No local dependencies other than Docker.
 The script will prompt to pull the [plantuml/plantuml](https://github.com/plantuml/plantuml) image if it's not found locally.
 - **SVG & PNG Support**: Default output is SVG, with an option for PNG.
 - **Batch Rendering**: Supports multiple files or filename prefixes.